ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 whether and how the piece can be occulted, and what source image files are to be used to display it.

 The catalogue is a TOML file.

+The file should have a toplevel key ``format``, specifying which version of the Otter data formats the file was written to.
+This document describes ``format=1``.
+See `bundle compatibility`_.

-Its main contents is a dictionary ``groups``, mapping each group name to a sub-dict of parameters:
+The catalogue's main contents is a dictionary ``groups``, mapping each group name to a sub-dict of parameters:

 Each catalogue is organised into named **groups**.
 Each group defines